ralcarazm/SimpleGA4/README.md

 # SimpleGA4
 SimpleGA4 is a plugin for Omeka Classic that adds Google Analytics 4 tracking code to all pages of the site.

+## Installation
+Install in the usual Omeka way.